Interpretable ML for High-Frequency Execution: Discussion and conclusion

-In the case of a multi-horizon framework, \textit{e.g.} execution algorithms with a trading horizon that can range from milliseconds to minutes depending on the market regime or operational constraints, the inference of the whole survival function is necessary.
-In this case, estimating more sophisticated models such as the ones from survival deep learning literature or the convolutional-transformer of \cite{arroyo2023deep} would be relevant.
-The performance of such models is asserted by the maximization of a censored likelihood, a quantity that cannot be estimated by fixed horizon models such as ours.
-This framework could also be adapted to different types of horizon such as a horizon of several ticks or several price moves.\\
+In a multi-horizon framework, \textit{e.g.} execution algorithms with a trading horizon that can range from milliseconds to minutes depending on the market regime or operational constraints, the inference of the whole survival function is necessary.
+In this case, estimating more sophisticated models such as the ones from survival deep learning literature or the convolutional-transformer of \cite{arroyo2024deep} would be relevant.
+But more work needs to be done in order to propose an architecture that allows for fast computations in a live trading environment (computation time < 1 microsecond).
 Another extension of our approach would be to train a model for post-insertion evaluation.
-In a nutshell, the insertion of a limit order in the book bumps the order flow intensity and this cross-excitation vanishes over time.
-This causes the fill probability of an order at its insertion to differ from the fill probability of a pending order with the exact same characteristics.
-The insertion of liquidity reveals information about the agent's intention and impacts -- on average -- the price, which is likely to move in the opposite direction.
-Such an extension can be carried out by simply adding pending limit orders in the training data and creating a new feature that characterizes the time elapsed since their insertion in the book.\\

-Last but not least, the study of the mathematical properties of the saved cost function would highlight some regularity conditions that can be added as boundary constraints in the loss functions.
-The analysis of the optimal distance policy obtained with $\mathcal{S}_\ell$ compared to the one of $\mathcal{S}$, the integration of instantaneous market impact incurred when posting a market order and the analysis of expected fill ratios for larger traded sizes are issues that are left for future experiments.
+In a nutshell, the insertion of a limit order in the book bumps the order flow intensity and this excitation vanishes over time.
+This causes the fill probability of an order at its insertion to differ from the fill probability of a pending order with the exact same characteristics and the exact same set of features.
+The insertion of liquidity reveals information about the agent's intention and impacts the price, which is likely to move in the opposite direction.
+Such an extension can be carried out by simply adding pending limit orders in the training data and creating a new feature that characterizes the time elapsed since their insertion in the book.
+Last but not least, the study of the convexity of the saved cost function would highlight some regularity conditions that can be added as non-linear constraints in the loss functions of the neural network in order to improve the computation of the optimal distance.